Toyota Tercel: Export models

 In Chile, the Tercel was introduced in 1991 as a four-door sedan with a 1.3-litre, SOHC 12-valve 78 hp-metric, four-cylinder, carburetor engine, under the name "Corolla Tercel".
 The "DX" basic version came with tachometer and four spoke steering wheel.
-It gained moderate success due to the Corolla name.
+It gained moderate success, helped by the recognition of the Corolla name.

 In September 1992, a Canadian-spec version was introduced to Chile to replace the previous one with a new 1.5-litre SOHC engine.
 Unlike the previous one, it was simply called "Tercel".
 It was brought along the Canadian-spec Corolla to meet the new emission standard since no Latin American version of either was yet available with a catalytic converter.
 Due to the higher trim level of the Canadian-spec versions, the Tercel was initially marketed as a successor of the Corolla E90, which had just been discontinued.
-This made it a very successful car.